syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### Export hidden columns

-The PDF export functionality includes an option to export hidden columns from the Gantt chart.
-By setting the `IncludeHiddenColumn` property to true in the `GanttPdfExportProperties` class, you can ensure that even columns not visible in the Gantt chart will be included in the exported PDF document.
+The PDF export functionality allows you to include hidden columns from the Gantt chart in the exported PDF document.
+To achieve this, set the [IncludeHiddenColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.PdfExportPropertiesBase.html#Syncfusion_Blazor_Grids_PdfExportPropertiesBase_IncludeHiddenColumn) property to true within the [GanttPdfExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttPdfExportProperties.html) class.
+This ensures that columns not visible in the Gantt chart are included in the PDF export.

 The following code demonstrates how to export hidden columns in the Gantt chart to a PDF document,